dpraja13/US-Agricultural-Import-Analysis-/project_ml_experimentation.md

 ### Varying A: Fiscal Quater
 **Prediction Trend Seen:** When varying the Fiscal quarter, there isn't a clear trend in the predicted dollar values.
 For example, Alabama's Pet Food predictions for Q1 2024 ($51,117,489) and Q2 2024 ($51,142,674) are very similar despite different quarters.
 This suggests that the model doesn't heavily weight the Fiscal quarter for dollar value predictions.

-### Varying B: Commodity Name
+### Varying B: State
-**Prediction Trend Seen:** Varying the Commodity name shows some differences in predicted values, but not consistently large ones.
-For instance, Alabama's Q2 2024 predictions for Pet Food ($51,142,674) and Industrial Alcohols And Fatty Acids ($51,166,292) are similar.
-This indicates that the Commodity name alone doesn't dramatically impact predictions.
+**Prediction Trend Seen:** Varying the state shows some differences in predicted values, but the changes are not consistently large.
+For example, Alabama's predictions for Pet Food in Q2 2024 ($51,142,674) are quite similar to Ohio's predictions for the same quarter and commodity ($51,149,567).
+This suggests that the state contributes to the prediction but does not dramatically influence the dollar value.

 ### Varying A and B together
-**Prediction Trend Seen:** When varying both Fiscal quarter and Commodity name together, we see some variations in predictions, but they're not drastically different.
-For example, comparing Alabama's Pet Food in Q2 2024 ($51,142,674) with Ohio's Industrial Alcohols And Fatty Acids in Q3 2023 ($51,166,292), we see a small difference.
-This suggests that the combined effect of these features does influence predictions, but not dramatically.
+**Prediction Trend Seen:** When varying both Fiscal quarter and State together, we observe slight variations in predictions.
+For example, comparing Alabama's Pet Food in Q2 2024 ($51,142,674) with Ohio's Industrial Alcohols And Fatty Acids in Q3 2023 ($51,156,962), the predicted values differ by a small margin.
+This implies that the combined effect of these features does have an influence, but the magnitude of impact remains moderate.

 ### Varying A and B inversely
-**Prediction Trend Seen:** When varying Fiscal quarter and Commodity name inversely, the trend is similar to varying them together.
-The predictions show some variations, but they're relatively small.
-For instance, comparing Alabama's Pet Food in Q2 2024 ($51,142,674) with Alabama's Industrial Alcohols And Fatty Acids in Q3 2023 ($51,156,962), we see only minor differences.
-This further confirms that while these features do impact predictions, their influence is not very strong in isolation.
+**Prediction Trend Seen:** When varying Fiscal quarter and State inversely, the trend is similar to varying them together.
+For instance, comparing Alabama's Pet Food in Q2 2024 ($51,142,674) with Ohio's Pet Food in Q1 2023 ($51,139,874) shows only minor differences in predictions.
+This indicates that while the features contribute to variations, their individual influence on the predictions is limited.